Advertising

 Flag of China

-Destination China, a virtual guide to the Middle Kingdom, the most populated country on earth, which in turn is also a controversial nation.
+Destination China, a Nations Online country profile of the Middle Kingdom, the second most populated country on Earth.

-China occupies an area of 9,598,094 km², making it the second largest Asian country (after the Asian part of Russia) and the 4th largest country in the world, it is slightly smaller than the USA.
+The country occupies an area of 9,598,094 km², making it the second-largest Asian country (after the Asian part of Russia) and the 4th largest country in the world; compared, it is slightly smaller than the USA.

-China's capital city is Beijing, its largest city is Shanghai.
-Official language is Mandarin, other spoken languages are Wu (Shanghainese), Yue (Cantonese), Min (Minnan, Mindong, others), Xiang, Gan, Hakka, and various Mandarin dialects and Patuá (a Portuguese creole).
+China's capital is Beijing; its largest city is Shanghai.
+The official language is Mandarin, other spoken languages are Wu (Shanghainese), Yue (Cantonese), Min (Minnan, Mindong, others), Xiang, Gan, Hakka, and various Mandarin dialects and Patuá (a Portuguese creole of Macau).

-China related countries and regions: Hong Kong (SAR), Macau (SAR), Taiwan (the P.R.C. considers Taiwan to be its 23rd province), Tibet (TAR) (Province Xizang - Under Sovereignty of China)
+China-related countries and regions: Hong Kong (SAR), Macau (SAR), Taiwan (the P.R.C. considers Taiwan to be its 23rd province), Tibet (TAR) (Province Xizang - Under the sovereignty of China)

 Country Profile